 When it comes to having a busy lifestyle and working out regularly, knots (unfortunately) become part of the equation.
 And, if you’ve ever struggled with chronic knots or tightness, you know that it’s notably uncomfortable—and in some cases, downright painful.
-Fortunately, there are foam roller stretches that you can do at home or at the gym following any workout or even as a wind-down from a long day.
-“Foam rolling, also known as self-myofascial release, helps release muscle tension by making the top layers of tissues more flexible,” Poulin Health & Wellness founder Nicholas Poulin says.
+Fortunately, there are foam roller stretches that you can do at home or at the gym following any workout or even as a wind-down from a long day at the office.
+“Foam rolling, also known as self-myofascial release, helps release muscle tension by making the top layers of tissues more flexible,” says Nicholas Poulin, founder of Poulin Health & Wellness.
 “It's a very inexpensive way to help alleviate pain as well as break down some of those trigger spots that develop in the fascia.”

 Meet the Expert

-Nicholas Poulin is internationally certified and a member of the International Sports Science Association where he's noted as a corrective exercise specialist.
-He is also certified at the National Academy of Sports Medicine.
+Nicholas Poulin is internationally-certified and a member of the International Sports Science Association where he's noted as a corrective exercise specialist.
+He is also certified at the National Academy of Sports Medicine (NASM).

-But first, you’ll need to know how to roll each area of your body for best results.
+Foam rolling has many benefits, but it's important you know how to properly roll each area of your body for the best results.
 As always, we’re here to help.
 Ahead, some of the industry’s top trainers share their top seven foam roller stretches for a full body release and video how-to's from personal trainer Vicky Justiz.

 Neck, Chest, and Upper Back